Rodrigues flying fox: Status

 The Rodrigues flying fox is threatened by habitat loss through storm damage and human intervention, and by local hunting for food.
 Formerly, the daytime roosts or 'camps' of this flying fox often contained more than 500 individuals.
-The species currently numbers just a few hundred in total in the wild, and the bat is classified as endangered by the IUCN.
+The species currently numbers around 20.000 specimens in total according to IUCN, and the bat is classified as endangered by the IUCN.
 The Durrell Wildlife Conservation Trust has undertaken a successful captive breeding program, and there are now colonies in several zoos.
 Due to its imperiled status, it is identified by the Alliance for Zero Extinction as a species in danger of imminent extinction.
 In 2013, Bat Conservation International listed this species as one of the 35 species of its worldwide priority list of conservation.
 In 2017, the IUCN determined that this species now has an increasing population trend, so conservation efforts may prove successful for this species.

 Zoos

-Colonies are kept in the West Midland Safari Park, the Philadelphia Zoo, the Central Park Zoo, the Brookfield Zoo, the Bronx Zoo, the Oregon Zoo, the Moody Gardens Rainforest Pyramid, the San Diego Zoo Safari Park, Disney's Animal Kingdom, the Copenhagen Zoo, the Belfast Zoo, Curraghs Wildlife Park, Folly Farm Zoo, Dublin Zoo, Paignton Zoo, Royal Burgers' Zoo, Prague Zoo amongst others.
+Colonies are kept in the Durrell Wildlife Conservation Trust, West Midland Safari Park, the Philadelphia Zoo, the Central Park Zoo, the Brookfield Zoo, the Bronx Zoo, the Oregon Zoo, the Moody Gardens Rainforest Pyramid, the San Diego Zoo Safari Park, Disney's Animal Kingdom, the Copenhagen Zoo, the Belfast Zoo, Curraghs Wildlife Park, Folly Farm Zoo, Dublin Zoo, Paignton Zoo, Royal Burgers' Zoo, Prague Zoo amongst others.
 The largest captive group is at Chester Zoo.